The Reality of Growing a New Business Online

 Today, I want to get super real with you about where I’m at and share something most people don’t share publicly online.

-In fact, many people avoid talking about this at all for fear of it impacting their business.
-But because of what I do, and the pivot I made in my business I feel like it's important that I'm truly honest with you about what it's like to grow a business when starting out.
+In fact, many people avoid talking about this at all for fear of it impacting their business and making them look bad.
+Tarnishing their rep. But because of what I do, and the pivot I made in my business at the end of 2018, I feel like it’s important that I’m truly honest with you about what it’s like to grow a business when starting out.

 This post is about where I am at in that journey.

-In writing this post, I hope it helps you to grow the best, profitable business you can - no matter what you need to do ethically to get there (it should go with out saying but I added ethically in there because well this is the Internet!).
+In writing this post, I hope it helps you to grow the best, profitable business you can - no matter what you need to do ethically to get there.

 Freedom is yours.
 You just have to figure out how to see it.

 If you’ve been following along for a bit, you may know that I pivoted my business at the end of last year after being in business for 6 years.
-I finally took the leap to being a business coach and strategist.
-Prior to that I had been working as a social media & digital strategist for over 6 years.
+I finally took the leap to be a business coach and strategist.
+Prior to that, I had been working as a social media & digital strategist.

 If you’re good at connecting the dots, you might have guessed this left me financially unstable in 2018.
 Like whoa.